perhenrikgithub/julekort/readme.md

 sass --watch static/scss/:static/css/ --style expanded --no-source-map
 ```

+> <b>Note:</b> Use a [Gmail App Password](https://support.google.com/accounts/answer/185833)

 ### 3. Environment Variables

-Create a `.env` file in the project root directory with the following configuration:
+Create a `.env` file in the project root with the following content, replacing the placeholders with your actual Gmail address, app password, and application URL (localhost or deployed URL):

 ```
 GMAIL_USER="mailaddress@gmail.com"